HullaBrian/Depth-Finder/README.md

   - [selenium](https://pypi.org/project/selenium/)

 ## Use
-for a list of usable arguments type
+For a list of usable arguments type
 ```
 pd> help
 ```